Private Yacht Charter Spain

 Choose your destination

 Spain is incredibly diverse.
-Research your desired destination to see if it matches your needs – perhaps you want proximity to coastal cities with lots of sightseeing, or you prefer to venture to remote beaches and calas with less amenities.
+Research your desired destination to see if it matches your need.
+Perhaps you want proximity to coastal cities with lots of sightseeing.
+Or you prefer to venture to remote beaches and calas with less amenities.
 212 Yachts can suggest charter itineraries that cover everything you like.

 Consider the yacht charter expenses as a whole

 Luxury yacht rental in Spain is a unique experience and a great way to incorporate costs for travel between destinations, accommodation or event hosting on board.
 Your yacht charter broker will advise you about exclusions and inclusions.
 Such as fuel, provisioning, crew requirements etc dependent on your choice of yacht, needs and budget.

 A professional yacht charter broker does more than source the best price for your Spanish or Mediterranean yacht charter.
 Their expertise is invaluable for on-the-ground working knowledge of new yachts.
 They take care of paperwork and understand maritime insurance, regulations and laws.
 So they do all the hard work on the background.

 212 Yachts can arrange Spanish day charters, week-long sailing holidays or longer yacht charters with crewed superyachts in Spain.
 If you would like to book a family yacht charter with children, a luxury motor yacht for a group of friends or a wedding or honeymoon charter we have the prior experience and inside knowledge to assist you with your yacht itinerary in Spain.